Dental Implants vs. Dentures: Which Is the Better Option for You?

 What Are Dental Implants?

-Dental implants are a permanent and durable solution for replacing missing teeth.
-The process involves surgically placing a titanium post into the jawbone to act as an artificial tooth root.
+Dental implants are a permanent and durable solution for tooth replacement.
+The dental implant procedure involves surgically placing a titanium post into the jawbone to act as an artificial tooth root—an advanced technique in implant dentistry.

-Once healed, a crown, bridge, or even a full-arch denture is attached to the post, creating a secure, natural-looking replacement.
+Once healed, a dental crown, bridge, or even a full-arch complete denture is attached to the post, forming a secure and natural-looking replacement tooth.

 Key Benefits of Dental Implants: